Doug Flett

-Douglas Jackson Flett (13 October 1935 – 15 July 2019) was an Australian songwriter based in the UK, best known for his collaborations with longtime songwriting partner, Guy Fletcher.
+Douglas Jackson Flett (13 October 1935 – 15 July 2019) was an Australian-British songwriter based in the UK, best known for his collaborations with longtime songwriting partner, Guy Fletcher.
 Collectively, the duo have also been known as Fletcher & Flett.
 Since the mid-1960s, they wrote and composed hit songs for many artists.

 Career

 Before moving to London in the early 1960s, Flett had worked in Sydney as a TV cameraman and in advertising.
 While in London, he was introduced to Guy Fletcher in 1965 by Shadows drummer Tony Meehan through a phone call, and the two met up.
 Since then, the duo wrote many songs for a wide number of artists including Elvis Presley, Ray Charles, Cliff Richard and Frankie Valli.

+Flett and Fletcher's song "Save Me" (originally recorded by Merrilee Rush in 1977) was later covered by several other artists: